mhofmann-Khoury/knit_script/README.md

 }
 ```

 Note that this tube will knit stockinette on the front bed loop and reverse stockinette on the back bed loops.
-The final tube will have knits facing outwards and purls facing outwards.
-But what if we want to make a tube of knit-purl ribbing.
+The final tube will have knits facing outwards and purls facing inwards.
+But what if we want to make a tube of knit-purl ribbing?
 The purls in the texture will take up space on the back bed.
 Instead, we will need to knit at half-gauge, knitting the front of the tube on even needles and the back of the tube on odd needles.
 This results in the cumbersome code below:

 ```knit_script
 with width as 12, height as 10, Carrier as 1:{